-For the three tax series for which the annual estimates are not based on IRS tabulations of corporate income tax returns-nonresident taxes, state and local taxes on corporate income, and taxes paid by Federal Reserve banks to the U.S. Treasury-the estimates for the most recent year are prepared using the same methods as those used for the preceding year (see the technical note to this chapter, table 13.8, lines 24-26).
+For the two tax series for which the annual estimates are not based on IRS tabulations of corporate income tax returns-nonresident taxes and state and local taxes on corporate income-the estimates for the most recent year are prepared using the same methods as those used for the preceding year (see the technical note to this chapter, table 13.8, lines 24-26).

-For federal taxes other than payments by Federal Reserve banks, the estimates of the carryback refunds adjustment for the most recent year are prepared using the same methods as those for the preceding annual estimates, while the audit tax adjustment is a judgmental estimate (see the technical note, table 13.8, line 23).
+For federal taxes, the estimates of the carryback refunds adjustment for the most recent year are prepared using the same methods as those for the preceding annual estimates, while the audit tax adjustment is a judgmental estimate (see the technical note, table 13.8, line 23).
 For federal taxes (net of tax credits), the estimates for each industry are prepared by extrapolation, using indicators that are based on the same sources as those used for the PBT estimates.
 The industry estimates are summed and then forced to match a control total by absorbing proportionate shares of the difference.
 The control total is primarily based on data on tax collections from the Monthly Treasury Statement, separated by liability year using information from the Department of the Treasury's Office of Tax Analysis.